 • Other factors deemed just and equitable by the judge overseeing the case.
 These may vary on a case-by-case basis.

-These factors allow a judge to determine how much spousal support is just and equitable to pay to a dependent spouse.
+These factors allow a judge to determine how much spousal support is and equitable to pay to a dependent spouse.

 Length of Spousal Support

-It is becoming increasingly common to see spousal support last half of the length of time of a marriage that lasted for ten years or less.
-Marriages with a duration longer than this period may not have a set “end date” for spousal support, so it may be up to the person responsible for paying spousal support to prove that there may be a time where these payments will be unnecessary.
+It is becoming increasingly common to see spousal support last half of the length of a marriage that lasted for ten years or less.
+Marriages with a duration longer than this period may not have a set “end date” for spousal support, so it may be up to the person responsible for paying spousal support to prove that there may be a time when these payments will be unnecessary.

 Working with a California Family Law Attorney